Skip to content

 Maybe they’ve just booked a week off to binge-watch the new season of their favourite TV series.
 Whatever the reason for their holiday, the last thing that should be on their mind is work.

-Unfortunately for some Employees, reserving annual leave well in advance is not enough to prevent their manager from getting in touch.
+Unfortunately for some, reserving annual leave well in advance is not enough to prevent their manager from contacting employees while on annual leave.
 What may seem like “just a quick” thing can often be enough to turn a valuable holiday day into a day spent working from home.
 Unsurprisingly, the Employee returns feeling grouchy, frustrated and tense.

 While some Employers have already adopted a no-contact-on-holiday policy, others remain blind to the impact that this behaviour can have on their staff.
 Anyone seeking to boost staff loyalty should consider whether their request can wait a few more days.
 If your thumb is hovering over the ‘send’ button, there are a few good reasons you should reconsider: